 This key introductory statistics module is designed for people who have not studied statistics before.
 It focuses on the application of statistics, adopting the attitude that statistics is about solving problems.
 The module is data driven.
 We collect relevant data and we analyse them to answer the problems.
 The methods that are covered are not specific to one field of application alone, but apply to all areas in which statistics is used.

-The text contains many exercises that you should work through to help you learn and to monitor your own progress.
-Most exercises involve calculations that you will do by hand (or by calculator), but some you will do by computer, using the software package Minitab, which you will be taught to use and which is supplied with the module.
-You will be encouraged to develop skills in interpreting and communicating your results and this will be assessed in assignment questions.
+The materials contain exercises to help you both learn and to monitor your progress.
+Most exercises involve calculations you'll do by hand or with a calculator, but some you'll do using the software Minitab, which we'll supply and teach you to use.
+Please note that Minitab runs only on Windows; any other operating system is unsuitable.
+You'll also develop skills in interpreting and communicating your results, and we'll assess this

 Providing you have the appropriate background knowledge (see Entry Requirements) you should expect to study for about nine hours a week.
 Many of the topics covered in the module depend on your understanding of topics in earlier units.
 So, if you have not adequately understood earlier material, you may find later material difficult and time consuming.